Get insider access

 We bought and tested the 65-inch Sony BRAVIA 9, but it's also available in 75-inch and 85-inch sizes, and most of these results are valid for those sizes.
 The number of local dimming zones varies between sizes, so the contrast and dark room performance might be slightly different depending on which size you get.
 We expect the bigger sizes to have even better local dimming performance than the 65-inch.
 A Costco variant known as the Sony XR90C is also available in a 65-inch and 75-inch size.
 There's no difference in performance, but it has a longer warranty.

-Our unit was manufactured in May 2024; you can see the label here.
+Our unit was manufactured in May 2024, as seen on the label.

 Compared To Other TVs